sharmohit/geocaching-app/README.md

 ## Task Lists
 - [ ] 1.
 Display a List of Geocaching Sites @MohitSharma(101342267)
+  - [ ] Setup navigation stack
   - [ ] Create geocaching sites list screen
   - [ ] Fetch the current location of the user’s device
+  - [ ] Setup firebase console and implement firebase manager and geocoding components
   - [ ] Display a list of geocaching sites that are near the fetched location

 - [ ] 2.
-Display the Nearby Geocaching Sites on a Map @JavteshSinghBhullar(101348129)
+Implement Sign-In and Sign-Up Screens @JavteshSinghBhullar(101348129)
-  - [ ] Create map screen
+  - [ ] Create sign-in and sign-up screens
+  - [ ] Authenticate user with firestore
-  - [ ] Display the nearby geocaching sites on a map with pins
+  - [ ] Implement remember me with async storage

 - [ ] 3.
 Show Details About a Specific Geocaching Site @MohitSharma(101342267)
   - [ ] Create geocaching site detail screen
   - [ ] Display the name of the cache, description of the item the person is searching and latitude and longitude

 - [ ] 4.
-Ability to Mark a Specific Geocaching Site as a “favorite” @JavteshSinghBhullar(101348129)
+Implement Geocaching Site Creation Screen @JavteshSinghBhullar(101348129)
+  - [ ] Create geocaching site creation screen
+  - [ ] Input name of the cache, description of the item the person is searching and latitude and longitude
-  - [ ] Implement marking a specific geocaching site as a “favorite”
+  - [ ] Add geocaching site to firestore

 - [ ] 5.
 Record Keeping Features @MohitSharma(101342267)
+  - [ ] User can mark a specific geocaching site as a “favorite”
   - [ ] User can track which geocache sites they have “in progress” or “completed”
   - [ ] User can keep notes about a specific geocache site

 - [ ] 6.
-Record Keeping Features @JavteshSinghBhullar(101348129)
-  - [ ] User can take a photo of the geocache site (or the item they found)
+Display the Nearby Geocaching Sites on a Map @JavteshSinghBhullar(101348129)
+  - [ ] Create map screen
+  - [ ] Display the nearby geocaching sites on a map with pins